Welcome to Nursery Class

 This year nursery class will be known as River Thames class.

-Miss Cockell is teaching nursery class this year assisted by Miss Thompson and Ms Picollo.
+Miss Cockell is teaching nursery class this year assisted by Ms Picollo.

 Welcome to Nursery class!
 We hope you find the information below useful as your child continues their nursery education with us.
 This information will help you support your child at home with the organisation of their week and their learning at home.